 Malignancies and lymphoproliferative disorders

 Immunomodulatory medicinal products, including Benlysta, may increase the risk of malignancy.
-Caution should be exercised when considering Benlysta therapy for patients with a history of malignancy or when considering continuing treatment in patients who develop malignancy.
+Caution is advised when considering Benlysta therapy for patients with a history of malignancy or when considering continuing treatment in patients who develop malignancy.
 Patients with malignant neoplasm within the last 5 years have not been studied, with the exception of those with basal or squamous cell cancers of the skin, or cancer of the uterine cervix, that has been fully excised or adequately treated.

 Sodium content